 In order to archive an application, you need to have admin rights and access to the Cloud 66 Dashboard.
 When you're ready to archive an app:

 - Log into your Dashboard and click on the app you wish to archive

-- Click on Settings & Information in the right-hand panel
+- Click on Settings in the left-hand nav

 - Click the Archive Application button and confirm the action - this will require you to settle any outstanding charges before the archiving will be completed.

 The application is now archived.
 You will not be able to open or edit it until you restore it.
 Servers used by this application will be turned off (deactivated) but not deleted.
 These servers will be effectively inaccessible until the application is restored.
 Please do not delete these servers, or you will not be able to restore your application.

 When we archive your application we will also stop any scheduled backups and we will delete any existing backups that we are storing.

 Cloud providers handle the deactivation of servers in a variety of ways.
 In some cases there are significant cost savings for deactivated servers.
 Please check your cloud providers policies to understand the billing and technical consequences.

 Archived applications are listed separately from your active apps.
 You can find them by clicking the Archived Applications link in the left-hand nav of the main Dashboard landing page (under Failover Groups).

 - Log into your cloud provider and start or reactivate (unpause) your application servers (we cannot do this remotely)